iamdcj/javascripts/core/scope/hoisting/README.md

 # Hoisting

-Hoisting is a conceptual thing which happens during the compilation phase of a javaScript program.
+Hoisting is a conceptual thing which occurs during the compilation phase of a javaScript program.

 The compiler will analyze the left-hand side declarations, e.g. `var foo` before touching the right-hand side initializers, e.g. `"bar"`, resulting of the valuation process the bindings in a particular lexical environment are essentially moved to the top of that lexical environments, this is known as **_hoisting_**.